djkaty/Il2CppInspector/README.md

     - `functionMetadata` (array)
       The virtual address, name and C++ function signature of key metadata functions in the binary.
 Depending on how the binary was analyzed by Il2CppInspector, this may include `il2cpp_codegen_register`.

+    - `apis` (array)
+      The virtual address, name and C++ function signature of every IL2CPP API function identified in the binary

     - `exports` (array)
       The virtual address and name of every export in the binary